 token field.
 Compare that field to values you've received from Slack.
 See validating slash commands for more information.

 Authorization codes must be exchanged for an access token within 10 minutes by calling oauth.access as part of the authorization flow.
 Otherwise, the authorization code will expire and you will need to ask the user to go through OAuth again.

 There is no programmatic way for you to revoke tokens issued to your integration or app.
-Team members and administrators can remove your app through their team administration interface.
+Members and administrators can remove your app through their workspace administration interface.

 Though it's somewhat of a nuclear option, you also have the ability to revoke all tokens from your developer dashboard by selecting your application and using the Revoke all tokens button found there.